Aaqib91/Google-Analytics-Capstone-Project/Readme.md

 Key Findings:

-📌 Annual members ride more frequently on weekdays, suggesting they use bikes primarily for commuting.
+-Annual members ride more frequently on weekdays, suggesting they use bikes primarily for commuting.
-📌 Casual riders take more trips on weekends, indicating leisure-based usage.
+-Casual riders take more trips on weekends, indicating leisure-based usage.

 Visualization: